Y2kun/Pong/README.md

 Then Install the correct File to Download.

 ## Running the Game
-To run the Game simply double clck it on windows in the File explorer.
+To run the Game simply double click it on windows in the File explorer.
-It may say that it is dangerous but taht simply means that it does not have a licence.
+It may say that it is dangerous but that simply means that it does not have a licence.